Feynman Categories: Feynman categories

-\item Since we will be mainly considering categories of functors from Feynman categories to other monoidal categories, up to equivalence of categories one can assume that $\V$ is a subcategory of $\F$, that is $\imath$ is injective on objects and hence we will identify objects of $\V$ with objects of $\F$.

-\item Given such a triple we will say that $\asts$ is a {\em one--comma generating subcategory}, and call its objects stars or vertices.
+We will say that $\asts$ is a {\em one--comma generating subcategory}, and call its objects stars or vertices.
+The objects of the comma category $(\F\downarrow\V)$ will be referred to as one--comma generating morphisms or simply as one--comma generators.
 The objects of $\V^{\otimes}$ or $\imath^{\otimes}(\V^{\otimes})$ are sometimes called clusters or aggregates (of stars or vertices).